immunant/IA2-Phase2/docs/usage.md

 ## Using Thread Local Storage

-When using TLS in a containerized app, you'll need to run the `pad-tls` tool on all shared objects in the app.
+When using TLS in a compartmentalized app, you'll need to run the `pad-tls` tool on all shared objects in the app.
 This includes `libc.so` as libc both initializes and makes use of TLS.
 If you're seeing compartment violations when accessing TLS then you likely need to run `pad-tls` on the relevant.
 The tool can be found at